mlzxzhou/GEM/README.md

 sh run1.sh
 ```

-After compute, you will find:
+When the above jobs are done, you can find the outputs,

 - 'area5_xxxx_metric.npz'    : calculated by GEM, include `ratio` and `global_metric`.

-where the number 'xxxx' represents the date.
-These files are saved under
+where the number 'xxxx' represents the date, under the path
 ```
 Application3/data/output/area5/
 ```

 ### Application 1：Order Answer-rate Prediction

-compute dependent and independent variables for examine whether the  the GEM-related measures are useful for predicting order answer rate `ratio`.

 ```
 cd Application1/